 While you may cherish your relationship with your freelance clients, we hate to break it to you that they’re probably seeing other people on the side.
 Just as you manage multiple accounts, projects, assignments, and contracts, the uptick in attractiveness for freelance work means that your client is most likely utilizing numerous individuals to create content, manage websites, and more.

 This “let’s see other people” relationship has a significant impact when it comes to how to write an invoice for your freelance work.
 Providing a detailed description of the assignment including the original assigned date, due date, internal contact (if any), invoice number, and key contract characteristics will allow your client to easily identify the individual work.
 This, in turn, will speed up payment of your recurring invoice template and get your well-earned cash burning a hole in your pocket.
 Need help remembering those key terms on your end?
-Bonsai’s host of products, including freelance time tracking and project dashboards, allow you to easily document and recount critical elements of your freelance career on demand.
+Bonsai’s host of products, including freelance time tracking, project dashboards, and online invoice generators allow you to easily document and recount critical elements of your freelance career on demand.